 Decorating a Dessert Table for Christmas

-When you’re decorating a Christmas table, it’s a good idea to stick to a color and theme.
-For this party chose did white, gold and blues inspired by a table runner from Crate and Barrel.
+When you’re decorating a Christmas table, it’s a good idea to stick to a few colors and a theme.
+For this party chose did white, gold and blues inspired by a table runner.

 Christmas Dessert Table Decoration Items

-- We love the charm of bottle brush trees and these come in beautiful colors and the sweetest package!
+- We love the charm of bottle brush trees.

 - Small plates are a must for a dessert table!
 We fell in love with the simple gold holiday words and the design of these plates.

 - This is one of my favorite items that can not only be used for your dessert table but also all year long!
 Fill it with greens and faux snowy branches.

 - Pure linen napkins with subtle gold threads weaved in.
 They’re elegant and perfect for a holiday table.

 Maison Gold Rim Cup